-Sodium chloride is simply salt.
-Salt exists in shampoos and conditioners mainly to make the consistency thicker.
-Salt can make an already sensitive scalp dry and itchy, which can eventually be a cause of hair loss.
-It can also irritate and burn your eyes if you get shampoo in them.
+Sodium chloride is another name for salt.
+Sodium chloride in shampoo and conditioner is mainly there to make the consistency thicker.
+Salt can make an already-sensitive scalp dry and itchy, which can eventually cause hair loss.

 5. Polyethylene Glycols (PEG)

-This is also a thickening agent that is often contaminated with byproducts.
-They can be directly harmful to humans since they are derived from petroleum.
-There has not been sufficient research done to conclude that PEGs themselves are toxic.
-However, common by-products in the PEGs, like ethylene oxides and 1,4-dioxane are harmful.
+PEG is a thickening agent derived from petroleum that is often contaminated with byproducts.
+There has not been sufficient research done to conclude that PEGs themselves are as toxic as shampoo ingredients, but common byproducts in PEGs can be harmful.

 6+7.
 Diethanolamine (DEA) and Triethanolamine (TEA)

-DEA and TEA are also emulsifiers and foam agents that reduce the surface tension between different substances so that ingredients that are water-soluble and oil-soluble can blend together.
-In 1998, researchers found a link between the topical application of DEA and cancer in animals during lab tests.
-According to the Food and Drug Administration, however, there are no proven links between the use of DEA and cancer in humans.
+DEA and TEA are also emulsifiers and foam agents that reduce surface tension so water-soluble and oil-soluble ingredients can blend together.
+In 1998, researchers found a link between the topical application of DEA and cancer in animals, but the effects on humans are unclear.
+The European Commission has banned DEA in cosmetics.

-This is a very common component in beauty products and shampoo ingredients.
-Most alcohols have a drying effect, and the higher up in the ingredient list it appears, the more of it the product contains.
-Some alcohols that are not as bad for dry hair start with a “C” or an “S”, like Cetearyl alcohol and Stearyl acohol.
+Most alcohols have a drying effect, and the higher up in the ingredients list they appear, the more alcohols the product contains.
+Some alcohols that are not as bad for dry hair begin with a “C” or an “S,” like Cetearyl alcohol and Stearyl alcohol.
 They can actually help your hair retain moisture.
 The ones that are bad if you already have dry hair usually have a “prop” in their name, like Isopropyl alcohol or propanol.

 10. Synthetic Fragrances